pcesarperez/Modding-never-changes/Modding never changes.md

 ### <a id="videos"></a>5.4.
 Videos

-These are the videos which served as spiritual inspiration for the humble author of this awesome guide.
+These are the videos which served as spiritual inspiration author of this guide.
+That's me.

 * [Fallout 3 : To ENB or not to ENB](https://www.youtube.com/watch?v=BP3timf65O4) (21:36).
 * [Fallout 3 Mod Clinic part 1 : Remastered, Blackened and Merged](https://www.youtube.com/watch?v=TeWV1wvg7cU) (24:12).